George Gribble (RAF officer): Early life

-Dorian George Gribble, known as George Gribble, was born on 18 June 1919, the son of David and Gladys Gribble.
+Dorian George Gribble, known as George Gribble, was born on 18 June 1919, the son of David Curle Gribble and his wife Gladys E. J. Gribble.
 Although his place of birth was Hendon, in the north of London, United Kingdom, he was raised on the Isle of Wight and was educated there, at Ryde School.
 In March 1938, he applied to join the Royal Air Force (RAF) on a short service commission.
 His application was successful and he was granted his RAF commission, initially as an acting pilot officer on probation, with effect from 7 May 1938.
 Proceeding to No. 11 Flying Training School at Shawbury, in December he was posted to No. 54 Squadron.

 At the time of Gribble's arrival, No. 54 Squadron operated Gloster Gladiator fighters from the RAF base at Hornchurch.
 However in March the following year it began reequipping with the Supermarine Spitfire fighter.
 His acting rank was made permanent in March 1939.